Australia Tourism Destinations

 The diversity of landscapes is mind boggling; the change in weather is extreme between on corner in the southeast to another corner in the tropical southwest.

 In Australia you’ll see the Australian Alps and on the other side Fraser island with its unending sand dunes.
 Cities like Sydney, Perth or Adelaide.
-It is a real melting pot when it comes to culture and ethnicities.
-Whether you want outback adventure, islands and nature; reefs or rainforests, you’ll find all you want in Australia.
+It is a real melting pot when it comes to culture and ethnicity.
+Whether you want outback adventure, islands and nature; reefs or rain-forests, you’ll find all you want in Australia.

-Discover Australia’s cities, from Sydney’s famous harbor to Melbourne’s cultural precincts and Darwin’s laid back ambience.
-Visit Canberra, the national capital and many attractions, lie on Perth’s white beaches or wander Adelaide’s expansive parklands.
+Discover Australia’s cities, from Sydney’s famous harbor to Melbourne’s cultural precincts and Darwin’s laid-back ambiance.
+Visit Canberra, the national capital and many attractions, lie on Perth’s white beaches or wander Adelaide’s expansive parkland.
 In all Australia cities, the skyscrapers and shopping strips are just a short drive from mountains, ocean, river and bush.

 Melbourne is a maze of hidden laneways, opulent bars, exclusive restaurants and exclusive boutiques.
 Visit Federation Square, the city’s landmark cultural space.
 Shop till you drop on funky Brunswick Street or rich Chapel Street.
 Visit and enjoy the Southbank’s cafes, bistros and bars and get a world tour of cuisines in Carlton, Richmond and Fitzroy.